Free Design and Pattern - Sewing Set

 Embroidery Instructions:

-1. First work the gold stems in Stem Stitch and Lazy Daisy Leaves.
+1. First work the gold stems in Stem Stitch and

-2. Stem Stitch the branch of the Gold Ribbon Fern, which is in the
+2. Stem Stitch the branch of the Gold Ribbon Fern,

-same colour thread.
+which is in the same colour thread.

-of Teal Thread for the Chain Stitch and then whipped with 1 Strand
+using 2 Strands of Teal Thread for the Chain Stitch

-of Metallic Gold.
+and then whipped with 1 Strand of Metallic Gold.

-4. The actual needle emblem is Stem Stitched, with an open
+4. The actual needle emblem is Stem Stitched,

-Now that all the Thread Work is completed, place the fabric with wadding
+completed, place the fabric with wadding

 attached into the larger hoop.
-Progress to the ribbons.

 1. The small daisies are worked in 4 mm.
-Burgundy Ribbon

-in a circle.
-Place a bronze bead in the centre when finished.
+Burgundy Ribbon in a circle.
+Place a bronze bead

 Thread on 4 mm.
 Teal Ribbon and complete

-all of the blue flowers in Detached Chain Stitch
+the blue flowers in Detached Chain Stitch

 then add the yellow glass beads.

 Lastly with the 7 mm.
-Mauve Ribbon work the Ribbon Stitches
+Mauve Ribbon work the

-in a circle around the centre marking.
+Ribbon Stitches in a circle around the centre

-At times some stitches maybe crossing over another which adds to
+At times some stitches may be crossing over

-the effect.
-At this time you can add the French Knot Button you
+you can add the French Knot Button you

-have made earlier, make sure your Fabric is in the
+have made earlier, make sure your Fabric is in

-add the Bee Charm sitting on the Mauve daisy using thread
+On the pincushion add the Bee Charm sitting on

-to match the mauve ribbon so the stitching will not show.
+the mauve ribbon so the stitching will not show.

 Enlarge to A 4 Size